Overnight Camp Information

 Our kitchen can handle the most common food allergies (celiacs/gluten-free, dairy, eggs, nuts of all kinds, etc.) without any trouble and can provide in-house options without any planning.
 However, for more rare allergies, please contact us at least a week ahead of your child’s week at camp and we’ll work with you to figure out a best plan of action to provide the best food options for your campers.

 Parents are encouraged to put together a small care package of goodies that we will give out in the middle of the week (no bigger than a shoe box).
 These are thoughtful reminders of home and of the people who love and miss them while they are away at camp.

-- Great items for a care package are: glow sticks, bandanas, resealable snacks, sports drinks, notes from family members, battery-powered mini spray fans, silly bands, homemade cookies.
+- Examples of fun items for a care package are: glow sticks, resealable snacks, sports drinks, notes from family members, photos, homemade cookies.

-- Bad items for a care package are: candy with wrappers, any food item that is not in a sealed container, electronics, sling shots, toy guns, etc.
+- Examples of bad items for a care package are: candy with wrappers, any food item that is not in a sealed container, electronics, sling shots, toy guns, etc.

 We have t-shirts, water bottles, key chains, hats, candy, drinks, and more for campers to purchase at the store.
-We have two options for campers to make purchases this summer:
+We have three options for campers to make purchases this summer:

 - Cash, you can send them with cash.
 (This is our preference!)

 - Gift Cards, you can purchase an eGift Card for them.
 (Try to let them know how much you plan to give them!)
 Gift cards are non-refundable, but they do not expire.
 Make sure to put your camper’s name as the recipient name on the gift card.
 You will have the option to load more onto their eGift Card later in the week if you’d like!